Geospatial Research and Mapping (GRAM)

-This experience is designed to provide a truly unique research and educational opportunity for undergraduate students through active participation in data collection and analysis in support of ongoing research by scientists at CSULB and the University of Hawaii.
+This experience is designed to provide a truly unique research and educational opportunity for undergraduate students through active participation in data collection and analysis in support of ongoing research by scientists at CSULB and our colleague Dr. Terry Hunt at the University of Oregon.

 This REU site research focuses on the geospatial sciences and will apply geospatial technologies to address a combination of archaeological, natural resource mapping, and applied research questions.
 Geospatial science refers to sub-disciplines within Geography (such as spatial analysis, biogeography, and hydrology) that evaluate the earth’s surface through the use of fieldwork and geospatial technologies, and integrate physical, biological, and human-built environments, both ancient and contemporary, for analysis and assessment.
 Geospatial technologies include geographic information systems (GIS), remote sensing, thematic mapping, image processing, global positioning systems (GPS), and spatial statistics.
-Students will be able to learn in the natural laboratories provided by Kualoa Ranch(*) in the area of some of the richest archaeological sites in Hawai`i.
+Students will be able to learn in the natural laboratories provided by Easter Island, an island with some of the richest archaeological sites in the world.

-Students are required to enroll in 6 units of Geography 495 – Field Experiences in Geospatial Techniques.
-Course tuition and fees will be paid for by the Program.
-Students will receive a $750 stipend for their participation in this program and/or additional uncompensated costs related to the summer experience.
-Note: All students are expected to be able to bring a recent vintage, full-size (i.e., non-netbook) Windows-based laptop (Min 4GB RAM, 160 Gb Hard disk, Video card, MS Office 2010), for use during the field program.
+SStudents will receive a $500 stipend for their participation in this program and/or additional uncompensated costs related to the summer experience.
+Note: All students are expected to be able to bring a recent vintage, full-size (i.e., non-netbook) Windows-based laptop (Mininum: 8GB RAM, 250 Gb Hard disk, Video card, MS Office 2010), for use during the field program.
 Please contact us regarding your computer if you have any questions regarding its capabilities.

 REU Covered Expenses: